Irish American President Ronald Reagan always made sure the White House had a bit of craic for St. Patrick's Day.

 President Reagan was an Irish storyteller par excellence, but some of the antics on St.Patrick’s Day would be hard to match.

-In 1986, it was actual "leprechauns" who made their appearance during a cabinet meeting.
+In 1986, it was actually "leprechauns" who made their appearance during a cabinet meeting.
 Reagan was laughing so hard he didn’t notice one had crawled into his lap and another had pretended to shoot him.

 Then, in 1988, there was the St. Patrick’s Day bowler hat he wore during the day.
 Dressed otherwise in his always impeccable suit and tie, the President's jaunty green hat would have made a cat laugh, which was truly the intention.